Earture/YKiss/README.md

 # YKiss
-convert the Yamaha YK-10 to a MIDI Keyboard
+convert the Yamaha YK-10 to a MIDI Keyboard by only using a arduino uno

+## LIST

+## GUIDE